joemaller/vagrant-dev-box/README.md

     Cmnd_Alias VAGRANT_EXPORTS_REMOVE = /usr/bin/sed -E -e /*/ d -ibak /etc/exports
     %admin ALL=(root) NOPASSWD: VAGRANT_EXPORTS_ADD, VAGRANT_NFSD, VAGRANT_EXPORTS_REMOVE

-A more versatile installation would use [virtualenvwrapper][] and [nodeenv][], these then create isolated development environments for each project.

 [do]: http://digitalocean.com
 [linode]: http://linode.com